 - Physical Therapy.
 Stretching and strengthening exercises are particularly helpful to reduce the stress on your knee and help reduce pain due to a meniscal tear.
 Flexing and extending the knee can help you increase your range of motion.
 Physical therapy is often most beneficial for middle-aged and older adults.

-The doctors at Pain Specialists of Austin are dedicated to providing the meniscus tear treatments that are so crucial to getting you back on your feet and doing the activities you love.
+The doctors are dedicated to providing the meniscus tear treatments that are so crucial to getting you back on your feet and doing the activities you love.
 To learn more about meniscal tears, treatment, and our pain management methods, call (855) 876-7246 for an appointment today.
 We have 10 convenient locations in and around Austin, Texas.
 You can also request an appointment online.